CYYJL/LS2Net/README.md

 > ### Failure Case Analysis
 >
-> Although LS$^2$Net achieves promising segmentation performance across diverse datasets, certain challenging cases may still lead to suboptimal predictions.
-As illustrated in \hyperref[fig:fail]{Fig.~\ref{fig:fail}}, representative failure cases are observed on the BUSI dataset.
-During the spatial–frequency interaction process in LS$^2$Net, operations such as convolution, downsampling, and frequency-domain transformation may introduce frequency-domain aliasing, particularly when high-frequency components exceed the effective sampling limit.
-After being transformed back into the spatial domain, such aliasing effects may manifest as structural artifacts or abnormal textures, including local distortions and repetitive patterns.
+> Although LS²Net achieves promising segmentation performance, certain limitations still lead to suboptimal results on some images.
+As illustrated in Fig.15, we present failure cases of LS²Net on the BUSI dataset.
+During the spatial–frequency interaction process in LS²Net, operations such as convolution, downsampling, and frequency-domain transformation may introduce frequency-domain aliasing when the input signal contains high-frequency components beyond the Nyquist frequency.
+This aliasing effect, when transformed back into the spatial domain, may manifest as structural artifacts or abnormal textures, resulting in distortions or repetitions in the image.
+Consequently, these artifacts can interfere with feature extraction, mislead the model in identifying true anatomical structures, and lead to structural inconsistencies, inaccurate boundary localization, and mis-segmentation in local regions.
->
-> These artifacts may interfere with feature extraction and potentially be misinterpreted as anatomical structures, thereby affecting the model's ability to distinguish true lesion structures from artifact patterns.
-Consequently, local structural inconsistencies, inaccurate boundary localization, and regional mis-segmentation may occur.
-These failure cases indicate that although the spatial–frequency interaction strategy provides an effective means of enhancing feature representation, the reliability of high-frequency information remains an important consideration for further improving the robustness of the model.
->
-> In future work, the frequency-domain processing strategy could be further improved through adaptive frequency-band selection or learnable frequency weighting mechanisms, which may reduce the influence of unreliable high-frequency components on feature representation.
-In addition, frequency-domain consistency constraints, such as frequency-domain regularization or consistency losses during training, could be incorporated to encourage more stable structural representations between the spatial and frequency domains.
-These strategies may further improve the robustness of LS$^2$Net against frequency-domain artifacts and challenging ultrasound image patterns.
+> In future work, the frequency-domain processing can be further improved.
+Specifically, frequency band selection or adaptive frequency weighting mechanisms can be introduced in the frequency branch to reduce the influence of unreliable high-frequency components on feature representation.
+In addition, incorporating frequency-domain consistency constraints—such as frequency-domain regularization or consistency loss during training—can help maintain more stable structural representations between the spatial and frequency domains, thereby improving robustness against artifacts.

 ---